 The Course Outline is the description of the proposed new course that is used to assess its academic merit and which forms the basis for provision of information to students, intending students, the University community and the public concerning the course.
 The Course Administration Information includes data required for the establishment and administration of the course.

 Resource Impact Statements detail the resource needs and implications of the proposed course for provision of support and services by Asset Management Services, Library and Information Technology Services (ITS).

 B2.5 Course Synopses

 B2.5.2 New courses documented only as Course Synopses are provisionally approved by Learning and Teaching Committee on the condition that the course/s must subsequently be fully documented using the Course Outline template.
-Requests for final approval of Course Outline must be approved by the Learning and Teaching Committee, no later than two weeks prior to the opening of enrolments for the teaching period in which the course is to be offered.
+Requests for final approval of Course Outline must be approved by the Learning and Teaching Committee, on the recommendation of the Head of School, no later than two weeks prior to the class selection date for the teaching period in which the course is to be offered.

 B3 Consideration by Head of School

-B3.1 The Course Development Team forwards the proposal and Course Outline/Course Administration Information to the relevant Head of School who considers the documentation.
+B3.1 The Course Development Team forwards the proposal and Course Outline/Course Administration Information/Resource Impact Statement to the relevant Head of School who considers the documentation.

 B3.2 If required, the Head of School advises the Course Development Team to make any needed changes.
 The Course Development Team makes any needed changes and presents the amended documentation to the Head of School.

 B3.3 In considering the documentation, the Head of School forms a view on whether the proposed course meets the requirements of relevant policies and procedures.

 B3.4 The Head of School considers the academic merit of the proposed course on the basis of the documentation and recommends to Learning and Teaching Committee that the proposed course as currently documented be approved